plin2204/Statistics-and-R/README.md

 • Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 2. Suspension Coil Summary<br>

+The weight capacity of multiple suspension coils were tested to determine if the manufacturing process is consistent across lots. <br>

 • summary statistics table:  <br>
 ![](statistic.PNG) <br>
 • The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per inch.
 Does the current manufacturing data meet this design specification?
 Why or why not?